CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/overview/data-access.md

-The BGPStream Broker is a web service that provides a unified query interface to retrieve streams of data from different public [Data Providers]({{ path('caida_bgpstream_web_homepage', {'page': 'data'})}}) (i.e., Route Views, RIPE RIS).
+The BGPStream Broker is a web service that provides a unified query interface to retrieve streams of data from different public [Data Providers]({{ path('caida_bgpstream_web_homepage', {'page': 'data'})}}) (i.e., Route Views, RIPE RIS), as well as live-stream resources like RIS-Live and RouteViews BMP stream.
 The broker interface enables several key features of BGPStream:

  * Out-of-the-box access to Route Views and RIPE RIS data.
  * Load balancing between data archive mirrors.